bluekeybo/GameOfLife/README.md

 * default timeMilli is 200.
 * default number of generations is infinite.
 * if the inputPattern file ends in *.rle* the program will use the **RLE** format.
-* if the input file is not in the same directory, please provide the full path when using the *-input* option.
+* if the input file is not in the same directory, please provide the path to it when using the *-input* option.

 #### Examples:
 1. Two Gosper Glider Guns<br>